foundriesio/docs/source/reference-manual/security/secure-boot-imx-ahab.rst

         FB: done

-U-Boot cmd ``fiohab_close`` will automatically validate that all SRK fuses have correct values and after then will close the board, otherwise it will print error message.
+U-Boot ``fiohab_close`` will automatically validate that all SRK fuses have the correct values.
+It will then close the board if the values are correct, otherwise it will print an error message.

 .. seealso::
    * :ref:`ref-boot-software-updates-imx8qm`

-.. _AN12312 Secure Boot on i.MX 8 and i.MX 8X Families using AHAB – Application Note:
+.. _AN12312 Secure Boot on i.MX 8 and i.MX 8X Families using AHAB—Application Note:
    https://www.nxp.com/docs/en/application-note/AN12312.pdf

 .. _lmp-tools/security/imx_ahab: